 SECONDARY FORMS OF CANNABIS TERPENES:

 The diversity and complexity offered by nature is impossible to reproduce for the pharmaceutical industry which attempts to isolate the active principles in order to patent a synthetic reproduction version.
-Pure isolates of CBD cause very different effects than the whole full-spectrum cannabis because it is missing all the other intrinsic cannabinoids and valuable terpenes that moderate it’s effects with synergistic balance.
+Pure isolates of CBD cause very different effects than the whole, full spectrum hemp or cannabis because it is missing all the other intrinsic cannabinoids and valuable terpenes that moderate it’s effects with synergistic balance.

 De-constructing the cannabis plant to uncover it’s majestic secrets is beneficial to our understanding of pharmacodynamics, but creating synthetic, artificial mimics minus the full complement of terpenes is simply putting a puzzle back together missing all the necessary pieces.

 Indeed, the synergistic effect between cannabinoids, terpenes and other components of the cannabis plant is often claimed to be the major difference between ‘holistic’ herbal preparations and products based on single cannabinoid isolates.

 This is especially true for products like Canine Support Formula intended for domestic family pets who may need special care and who may be more sensitive to effects of medicinal herbs.